talpa29/MethodaTask/readme.md

-make sure tou have satisfiy the next requirements:
+Make sure you meet the following requirements:

 flask
-@vue/cli
+@vue/cli,
-axios@0.21.1 --save
+axios@0.21.1 --save,
-bootstrap@4.6.0 --save
+bootstrap@4.6.0 --save,
-bootstrap-vue@2.21.2 --save
+bootstrap-vue@2.21.2 --save.

 if not run the next lines: